 If a student or employee is aware that a crime has been, or is being, committed on school property or at a school sponsored or recognized event off-campus during the hours that the school is open, the crime should be reported as soon as possible to the campus security personnel who will intern report incident to the Campus Security Supervisor.
-Other emergencies should also be reported to the College President's Office.
-School business hours are Monday, Tuesday, and Thursday 8:00 a.m. to 9:30 p.m.
-Wednesday and Friday 8:00 a.m. to 6:00 p.m.
-Saturday 8:00 a.m. to 5:00 p.m.
+Other emergencies should also be reported to the School Director's Office.
+Regular business hours for the school are 8:30 am to 5:30 pm, Monday thru Thursday, 8:30 am to 9:30pm on Friday and 8:00 am to 5:00 pm Saturday and Sunday.
 If the crime has been committed after regular business hours, it should be reported to the front desk and/or Campus Security Supervisor.
-If the crime has been committed when the school is closed, it should be reported to the Campus Security Supervisor (CSS) or Chief Security Officer (CSO) during school business hours.
+If the crime has been committed when the school is closed, it should be reported to the Campus Security Supervisor (CSS) or CSO as soon as possible after school is open.
 In addition to reporting the crime to the Campus Security Supervisor, the crime should be reported to local law enforcement authorities.